ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

     # This function is executed at the end of the fitness stage (all chromosomes are calculated),
-    # and it is used to do some pretty printing.
+    # and it is used to do some printing.
     def on_fitness(pyga_instance, solution):
         # This attribute does not exist.
-It will be created after the GA class has been initialized.
+It is created after the genetic algorithm (GA) class has been initialized.
         pyga_instance.igen += 1
         print(f"\nGENERATION {pyga_instance.igen}")
         print("=============")